Get

 Items and Ingredients to Avoid Giving Your Dog at Chick-fil-A

-Some items should be avoided to give your dog due to the ingredients they contain.
+There are some items you should avoid giving your dog due to the ingredients they contain.
 Let’s check them out.

 Chick-fil-A Cool Wrap

-Next, this wrap contains an avocado lime dressing.
+Next, this wrap may be eaten with an avocado lime dressing.
 Avocado is not technically toxic to dogs and they are more resistant to persin, the fungicidal toxin that avocados contain.
 Although the amount of avocado in the dressing is unlikely to cause any serious issues, it could result in gastrointestinal upset and is best avoided.

 chicken burrito wrap with french fries in the background